aomsin2526/BadWDSD/README.md

 To recover, use **BANKSEL** pin on the modchip to go back to OFW.

+# eMMC "complete" and "incomplete" dump

+When you dump eMMC, you will see that it says complete or incomplete.

+"incomplete" means first 0x40000 bytes of dump is missing because it can't read with hen.

+If your eMMC died later on, this dump is not enough to recover it.

+By successful boot with modchip at least once, this region will be copied to somewhere that can be read by hen.
+So it will become "complete" automatically.

+You can then use this complete dump to transplant eMMC chip.

 # Installation (Software)

 **FOR FIRST INSTALLATION, BACKUP FLASH FIRST!!!.
 IF SOMETHING GOES TOO WRONG AND YOU DON'T HAVE BACKUP, YOUR CONSOLE MAY BE PERMANENTLY BRICKED**